buildmaster/buildmaster/README.md

 If you're reading this it's likely that we're on the same team, you may be a new member or we may have already worked together, I thought it would be a good idea to codify my management style and values so you know what to expect from me and what I'd expect from you.

 # My Style
 * **Default to Transparency** - You should always know the _why_.
-You should have a clear sense of the motivations behind decisions and know why we're doing
+You should have a clear sense of the motivations behind decisions and know why we're doing what were doing
 * **Good intentions** - I will always have the best intentions at heart, and expect others to as well.
-I belive the
+I belive that people are trying to do the best by others but sometimes dont think through full consequences
 * **Freedom and safety** - I will provide you with the freedom to do your job, I don't believe in micromanagement and I don't believe I know how to do your job better than you.
 I'll also provide you with safety to make mistakes. _"Too err is human"_
 * **Accountability** - I belive being accountable means being able to give an account of how decisions were made, to own the decisions and understand them.